Composable security against collective attacks of a modified BB84 QKD protocol with information only in one basis: Proof of Security for the BB84-INFO- Protocol Against Collective Attacks

 The result $d_{r,m} \le d_j$ implies that if $|\widetilde{\mathbf{C}_I}| \geq \frac{d_j}{2}$ then $|\widetilde{\mathbf{C}_I}|\geq \frac{d_{r,m}}{2}$.
 Therefore, inequality~\eqref{StatesDiff1} implies

 Now we use the triangle inequality for norms to find

 as we wanted. \end{proof}

-The value we want to bound is the expected value (namely, the average) of the trace distance between two states of Eve corresponding to two final keys.
-However, we should take into account that if the test fails, no final key is generated, and the distance between all of Eve's states becomes $0$ for any purpose.
+We would now like to bound the expected value (namely, the average value) of the trace distance between two states of Eve corresponding to two final keys.
+However, we should take into account that if the test fails, no final key is generated, in which case we define the distance to be $0$.
 We thus define the random variable $\Delta_\Eve^{(p_{a,z}, p_{a,x})}(\bk,\bk')$ for any two final keys $\bk,\bk'$:

 We need to bound the expected value $\langle \Delta_\Eve^{(p_{a,z}, p_{a,x})}(\bk, \bk') \rangle$, that is given by: